shoumodip/bs/docs/examples.md

             return count
         }

-        for y in 0, this.height {
+        for y in 0..this.height {
-            for x in 0, this.width {
+            for x in 0..this.width {
                 var n = nbors(x, y)
                 if n == 2 {
                     set(x, y, this.get(x, y))